There’s something more primal than either philosophy or theology.

 I’m speaking too broadly.
 I’m sure there are some circles where what I’ve said will be untrue, or at least where things are beginning to change.
 But I do have a sense that overall, what I’ve said here does have some truth in it.

 What is beyond philosophy and theology?
 It is the unified, abundant reality that surpasses all speech.
 It is that which is somehow like thought but also completely above thought, and without which we could not think.

 If our deepest thoughts are like roots, then I am speaking of something like the soil around those roots, the thing which never in itself enters fully into our thought, but which is nonetheless also the source and the sustenance of all thought.

-Theology must study God as it is possible to do so in human words, but theology itself admits that God, as God, is always outside the reach of human words (or at least our comprehension of our own words), and thus that theology is always pointing past itself to something beyond speaking, even perhaps beyond thinking.
+Theology must study God insofar as it is possible to do so in human words, but theology itself has to admit that God, as God, is always outside the reach of human words (or at least our comprehension of our own words), and thus that theology is always pointing past itself to something beyond speaking, even perhaps beyond thinking.
 I believe something similar could be said of philosophy, mutatis etcetera.